lgeorges1234/2_Storefront_Backend_Project/README.md

 A user can create an order and then add, remove, update, edit and delete products from this order.
 It can also access dashboard queries such as :
 - get the five most popular products,
-- get all products that composed a category,
+- get all products by category,

 An authenticated user can :